jackieqv/JackiesBlog/_posts/2022-06-17-create-a-blog-with-jekyll.md

 - <a href="https://talk.jekyllrb.com/">Jekyll Forum</a>
 - <a href="https://stackoverflow.com/questions/tagged/jekyll">Stack Overflow Forum</a>

-Check out this awesome blog on how to build a static website with Jekyll and Github Pages (it's amazingly explained!): <a href="https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages#command-line-tools-suite-">Programming Historian</a>
+Also check out this awesome blog on how to build a static website with Jekyll and Github Pages (it's amazingly explained!): <a href="https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages#command-line-tools-suite-">Programming Historian</a>

 Here is where my editing happens (in Visual Studio code with Markdown files):
 <img src="{{site.baseurl | prepend: site.url}}assets/images/screenshot-editing.png" alt="screenshot-editing" />

-I will post about certain challenges I've encountered in my future posts and I might add other features and improvements into this blog as well over time.
+I will post about certain challenges I've encountered in the future and I might add other features and improvements into this blog as well over time.

 Stay tuned :heartbeat: